ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 # 9. Identifiers and Subject Types
 The identifier for an authenticated end-user (subject) MUST be passed in the `sub` claim of an [ID Token](https://openid.net/specs/openid-cocnnect-core-1_0.html#IDToken) and [UserInfo response](https://openid.net/specs/openid-connect-core-1_0.html#UserInfoResponse) as defined by **[OIDC]**.
 The
-Data Holder MUST generate the `sub` value as a Pairwise Pseudonymous Identifier (PPID) as described in [section 8](https://openid.net/specs/openid-connect-core-1_0.html#SubjectIDTypes) of **[OIDC]** (Sector Identifier URIs SHALL NOT be supported under this profile).
+Data Holder MUST generate the `sub` value as a Pairwise Pseudonymous Identifier (PPID) as described in [section 8](https://openid.net/specs/openid-connect-core-1_0.html#SubjectIDTypes) of **[OIDC]**.
 Furthermore, the identifier SHOULD also be unique relative to the scenario in which the end-user has authenticated.
 For example, the identifier generated for the same person when they are using a business account SHOULD be different to the identifier that is generated when that same individual is authorising as an individual.

 It is RECOMMENDED that the `sub` value is generated as a universally unique Identifier (UUID) **[RFC4122]**.